vhx/api-documentation/source/includes/_resource.videos.md

 ```

 <section class="text-2 contain">
-  <p>Video files are private and can be accessed by the account owner or viewing customer.
-If building a customer-based application, authorizations or Oauth2 must be used so our player can properly authenticate and record analytics.
-The returned source href has a TTL / expiration, so it is advised that the files API call happens just prior to a stream or download action.</p>
+  <p>Video files are private and protected by default.
+They can only be accessed by the account owner or an authorized customer.</p>
+  <p>If building a customer-based application, <code>Authorizations</code> must be used so our player can properly authenticate and record analytics for the viewing customer.</p>
+  <p>The returned source href has a TTL / expiration, so it is advised that the files API call happens just prior to a stream action.</p>
 </section>